$k$-means as a variational EM approximation of Gaussian mixture models: Introduction

-with $\Ncal(\yVec^{(n)};\muVec_c,\sigma^2\One)$ as given in (\ref{EqnGMMB}).
+with $\Ncal(\yVecN;\muVec_c,\sigma^2\One)$ as given in (\ref{EqnGMMIso}).
 Note that (\ref{EqnGMMLikelihood}) is normalized by the number of data points for this study.
-As is customary for GMMs, we refer to the posteriors $p(c\,|\,\yVecN,\Theta)$ as {\em responsibilities} and abbreviate them by $\rcn$.
-Computing the $\rcn$ in Alg.\,\ref{AlgGMM} is referred to as {\em E-step}, while the parameter updates in Alg.\,\ref{AlgGMM} are referred to as {\em M-step}.\\[3mm] {\bf Related Work and Our Contribution.} The popularity of $k$-means and GMM algorithms has resulted in many theoretical as well as empirical studies of their functional and theoretical properties.
-More progress using novel versions could be made and much insight could be gained for $k$-means \citep[][]{HarPeledSadri2005,ArthurVassilvitskii2006,ArthurEtAl2009,BachemEtAl2016b} and GMMs \citep[][]{ChaudhuriEtAl2009,KalaiEtAl2010,MoitraValiant2010,BelkinSinha2010,XuHsuMaleki2016} relatively recently.
+As is customary for GMMs, we refer to the posteriors $p(c\,|\,\yVecN,\Theta)$ as {\em responsibilities} (abbreviate by $\rcn$).
+Computing the $\rcn$ in Alg.\,\ref{AlgGMM} is referred to as {\em E-step}, while updates of parameters $\muVec_{1:C}$ and $\sigma^2$ in Alg.\,\ref{AlgGMM} are referred to as {\em M-step}.\\[3mm] {\bf Related Work and Our Contribution.} The popularity of $k$-means and GMM algorithms has resulted in many theoretical as well as empirical studies of their functional and theoretical properties.
+Considerable progress using novel versions could be made, and much insight could be gained for $k$-means \citep[][]{HarPeledSadri2005,ArthurVassilvitskii2006,ArthurEtAl2009,BachemEtAl2016b} and GMMs \citep[][]{ChaudhuriEtAl2009,KalaiEtAl2010,MoitraValiant2010,BelkinSinha2010,XuHsuMaleki2016} relatively recently.
 Because of their similarity, $k$-means and GMMs have long been formally related to each other.
-It was thus well-known \citep[see, e.g.][and refs. therein]{MacKay2003,Bishop2006} that $k$-means (Alg.\,1) can be obtained as a limit case of EM for GMMs.
-For this limit a GMM data model with isotropic and equally weighted Gaussians is considered:
+It is thus well-known \citep[see, e.g.][\& refs.\ therein]{MacKay2003,Barber2012} that $k$-means (Alg.\,1) can be obtained as a limit case of EM for GMM (\ref{EqnGMMIso}).
+This limit is given by considering increasingly small $\sigma^2$, i.e., $\sigma^2\rightarrow{}0$.
+The responsibilities $\rcn$ in Alg.\,\ref{AlgGMM} then become equal to one for the closest cluster and zero otherwise, and the $k$-means algorithm (Alg.\,\ref{AlgKMeans}) is recovered.
+Furthermore, approaches using algorithms which modify EM algorithms by introducing additional `hard' assignment steps of data points to clusters have been used to relate $k$-means and GMM clustering.
+Given a generative model, such approaches are often referred to as `hard' EM \citep[e.g.][]{SegalEtAl2002,OordEtAl2014}, as `classification EM' \citep[CEM; e.g.][]{CeleuxGovaert1992} for GMMs, or as `Viterbi training' for HMMs \citep[e.g.][]{AllahverdyanGalstyan2011}.
+For data distributions with negligible cluster overlap (a setting which is closely related to the limit $\sigma^2\rightarrow{}0$), `hard' assignment algorithms can be shown to be equivalent to standard EM \citep[e.g.][]{CeleuxGovaert1992}. `Hard' assignments can also be informally interpreted as a variational approach but (to the knowledge of the authors) neither proofs nor quantitative results have been provided (compare Suppl.\,\ref{sec:Difference}). \changedOld{In contrast to `hard' cluster assignments,} the assignment is `soft' in EM for GMMs. `Hard' assignments have sometimes been considered disadvantageous as the relative importance of the clusters for the data points is not taken into account.
+Different $k$-means generalizations have therefore been suggested, \changed{e.g.}, with aims to enhance $k$-means \changed{convergence} \cite[][]{HarPeledSadri2005} or to relax its `hard' cluster assignment \changedOld{\citep[e.g.][]{Bezdek1981,CeleuxGovaert1992,MacKay2003,MiyamotoEtAl2008}}. \changed{As for clustering in general, $k$-means also remained of interest in the probabilistic Machine Learning community, and notably in the field of non-parametric approaches. \citet[][]{WellingKurihara2006} suggested `Bayesian $k$-means', for instance, and used variational Bayesian approximations in order to obtain $k$-means-like run time behavior for model selection.
+Later on, \citet[][]{KulisJordan2011} also used a Bayesian treatment, and combined it with the relation of $k$-means to GMMs obtained in the limit $\sigma^2\rightarrow{}0$.
+In this way they derived new `hard assignment' algorithms based on a Gibbs sampler used within a non-parametric approach \citep[also compare][]{BroderickEtAl2013}.}